ptmerz/gmxbenchmark/README.rst

 ---------------

 ``gmxbenchmark-prepare`` allows users to prepare equilibration, run, and analysis scripts according to their needs.
-It is ran directly from the command line.
+It is run directly from the command line.

 Command-line help
 ~~~~~~~~~~~~~~~~~